NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ##### Example: Integration Test Automation

 We recommend the following steps:
-1. Take a look at the following external [guide](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/integration-testing/) from Microsoft Engineering Fundamentals for more information about applying integration testing.
+1. For more information about applying integration testing, take a look at the following external [guide](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/integration-testing/) from Microsoft Engineering Fundamentals.
 2. Follow the process of above [diagram](#32-system-test-automation) for integration test automation.
-3. Integrate your integration tests into a [Continuous Integration (CI) pipeline](/docs/guides/software-lifecycle/continuous-integration), allowing for automatic execution of tests upon code changes.
+3. Integrate your integration tests into a [Continuous Integration (CI) pipeline](docs/guides/software-lifecycle/continuous-integration), which will allow for the automatic execution of tests upon code changes.

 ##### Example: Security Test Automation